 - If you find yourself having a better relationship with someone of the same gender, background, communication style, or beliefs, make a conscious effort to reach out to your employees who are having a hard time connecting.
 They will notice the effort and appreciate them (unless it is real) so you invest in their long-term satisfaction in working with you.

 Finally, be particularly clear about project goals, deadlines, and expectations.
 If your employees know what you are doing, you are more likely to get the results you need despite the obstacles and differences.

 4. Remote employee performance tracking

+One of the key challenges of managing employees remotely is to ensure that they perform all of their job responsibilities on time and by your company’s standards.
+For some remote employees, it will only be a matter of making sure all their projects are finished and rolled into the schedule.
 For others, it is even more important to be employed for a few hours each day.
 In both cases, their performance can be difficult to track.

 Leadership teams lead to two major challenges: ensuring that all work is completed and ensuring that virtual staff is using their time efficiently, effectively, and appropriately.

 - For customer-facing team members at remote companies, make an arrangement to ensure free channels of communication between you, the customer, and the employee.
 If a customer does not feel that a remote employee is meeting expectations or hitting the required criteria, you, as a manager, need to know this as soon as possible.

 - When you manage remote employees, you have very little insight into how the work is being done.
 Again, this means that you need to be particularly clear about your expectations.
 Employees must always know what to expect from them, whether you are concerned about the hours logged or whether you are interested in the finished product (regardless of time cost).